Please note: These guidelines may be affected by the changes necessitated by COVID-19. Please check our FAQs for up-to-date information.

 If you are attending a performance, any bags larger than a standard handbag or small rucksack (30 x 30 x 15cm) must be left in the free cloakrooms prior to entering the auditorium.
 We can only store folding bikes in our cloakrooms.

 Please note that the cloakrooms are only open for our performances.
-Cloakrooms will open 90 minutes before the start of performances for the Olivier and Lyttelton Theatres and 60 minutes before the start of performances for the Dorfman.
+Cloakrooms will open 60 minutes before the start of performances for all our theatres.
 We are unable to accommodate bags before these times.

 In order to ensure a safe and enjoyable experience for everyone, we politely ask you not to: